apache/doris/docs/en/docs/data-table/index/inverted-index.md

 -- 1.4 find rows that logmsg contains both keyword1 and keyword2, and in the order of keyword1 appearing first and keyword2 appearing later.
 SELECT * FROM table_name WHERE logmsg MATCH_PHRASE 'keyword1 keyword2';

+-- 1.5 perform prefix matching on the last word "keyword2" while maintaining the order of words, defaulting to finding 50 prefix words (controlled by the session variable inverted_index_max_expansions)
+SELECT * FROM table_name WHERE logmsg MATCH_PHRASE_PREFIX 'keyword1 keyword2';

+-- 1.6 If only one word is entered, it degrades to a prefix query, defaulting to finding 50 prefix words (controlled by the session variable inverted_index_max_expansions)
+SELECT * FROM table_name WHERE logmsg MATCH_PHRASE_PREFIX 'keyword1';

+-- 1.7 perform regex matching on the tokenized words, defaulting to matching 50 tokens (controlled by the session variable inverted_index_max_expansions)
+SELECT * FROM table_name WHERE logmsg MATCH_REGEXP 'key*';

 -- 2. normal equal, range query
 SELECT * FROM table_name WHERE id = 123;